zdawson/gabby-dialogue-sample/README.md

 ```
 <br>

-Read more about Gabby at the [dialogue engine repository](https://github.com/zdawson/gabby-dialogue-engine), grab the [vscode plugin](https://marketplace.visualstudio.com/vscode), or check out the [language spec](https://github.com/zdawson/gabby)!
+Learn how to use [Gabby](https://github.com/zdawson/gabby), check out the [dialogue engine for Unity](https://github.com/zdawson/gabby-dialogue-engine), and grab the [vscode plugin](https://marketplace.visualstudio.com/vscode)!

 <br>